-Through effective employee and volunteering screening, internal policies and procedures, and education, your staff can develop or further enhance its sexual misconduct risk management program to address the organization's specific needs.
-As a result, the entire organization and everyone it serves will be even safer from the nightmare of sexual misconduct.
+Through effective employee and volunteer screening, internal policies and procedures, and education, your staff can develop or further enhance its sexual abuse prevention program to address your organization's specific needs.
+As a result, the entire organization and everyone it serves will be better protected against sexual abuse and the consequences or harm that goes with it.